 People started flagging problems at 9 AM instead of 4 PM.
 Before, our designer would struggle silently with unclear specs for hours before finally pinging someone.
 After I started asking "is anything on your plate unclear?", those problems surfaced in the morning standup and got resolved in five minutes.

 The quiet people started talking.
-Carolina — the designer who told me she didn't know what to say — started contributing every day once I gave her a specific question to respond to.
+Remember Carolina, the designer who didn't know what to say?
+Once I gave her a specific question to answer, she contributed every single day.
 Turns out she had plenty to say.
 She just needed a door to walk through.

 Quick Daily Check-In Questions

 Best for: fast standups under 10 minutes.
 One question per person, 30-second answers.
-If someone needs more than 30 seconds, they need a separate meeting — not a hostage audience.
+If someone needs more than 30 seconds, that's a separate meeting.
+Not a hostage audience.

 1. What's your single most important task today?